-In fiscal year 2016, the Company re-aligned its reportable operating segments into (i) Medical and (ii) Industrial to align with how its CEO views and measures the Company's business performance.
-The Company reclassified the segment data for the prior years to conform to the current year presentation.
-See Note 17, "Segment Information" for further information on the Company's segments.
+The Company has two reportable operating segments; (i) Medical and (ii) Industrial, which align with how its Chief Executive Officer, who has been identified as the Company's Chief Operating Decision Maker, views and measures the Company's business performance.
+See Note 13, "Segment Information" for further information on the Company's segments.